 Our motivation to solve this is to improve the healthcare experience for patients by implementing a painless home-based blood sampling device.
 By introducing this innovative solution, we aim to address several key challenges associated with in-hospital blood sampling.

 Furthermore, hospital visits for blood sampling can have a negative impact on patients’ well-being, as the need for in-hospital follow-up visitations can evoke distress and anxiety.
-By shifting the sampling process to the comfort of their homes and allowing patients to draw blood outside office hours, patients can experience a sense of control and reduce the stress associated with hospital visits.
+By shifting the sampling process to the comfort of their homes and allowing patients to draw blood outside office hours, patients can experience a sense of control.
+This could reduce the stress associated with hospital visits.
 This flexibility empowers patients to take an active role in their healthcare process by providing them with the option to collect blood samples at a time that suits their schedule best.
-Whether it’s in the early morning or late at night, patients can comfortably complete the blood sampling process.
-Returning the samples to a laboratory for analyses is as simple as per mail.
+Returning the samples to a laboratory for analyses can simple be done by regular post mail.
 By eliminating the need for unnecessary travel, home-based capillary blood sampling can not only enhance patient convenience but also have a positive impact on the environment by reducing fuel emissions.